top of page

 Now finally we come to Gan Shan.
 Voted not only the best takeout spot in WNC, but also one of the best in Chinese, this stylish west Asheville eatery serves sophisticated Asian-fusion with a focus on locally-sourced ingredients.

-Hours: 4pm to 8:30pm.
-Open until 9pm on Fridays and Saturdays.
+Hours: 4pm to 9pm.
 Closed on Mondays.

 Businesses Mentioned